Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Data Structs/Hash Table.md

 	- If it's occupied
 		- Move to the next value
 	- Else
-		- put the value in List[Index]
+		- put the value in that index.

-In resume if the index is already occupied we have to move one index up seeing if the element is free if it is we put the value there
+In resume if the index is already occupied we have to move one index up seeing if the element is free if it is we put the value there basically using [[Linear Search]] for that.

 <ul style="list-style-type:none; display:flex;">